indilib/docs/indiserver/README.md

 Options:
- -l d     : log driver messages to <d>/YYYY-MM-DD.islog -m m     : kill client if gets more than this many MB behind, default 10 -p p     : alternate IP port, default 7624
+ -l d     : log driver messages to <d>/YYYY-MM-DD.islog -m m     : kill client if gets more than this many MB behind, default 10 -d m     : drop streaming blobs if client gets more than this many MB behind, default 5.
+0 to disable -u path  : Path for the local connection socket (abstract), default /tmp/indiserver -p p     : alternate IP port, default 7624
  -f path  : Path to fifo for dynamic startup and shutdown of drivers.
  -r r     : maximum driver restarts on error, default 10.